retorquere/zotero-better-bibtex/docs/citation-keys.md

 1. last name of first author without spaces, in lowercase
 2. year of publication if any,
-3. a letter postfix in case of a clash (this part is always added, you can't disable it)
+3. a letter postfix (a, b, c, etc) in case of a clash (this part is always added, you can't disable it, although you can change it to Zotero-style numeric)

 **note that changing the pattern used to cause all your non-fixed keys to be regenerated in Zotero 4.** In Zotero 5, this is no longer the case; changing a pattern will only affect references being created/changed after you changed the pattern.
 If you want your keys to update after a pattern change you will have to select your references, right-click, and select `Refresh`.
 This will not affect keys you have pinned.